luciaeveberger/wizard_simulation/README.md

 #### 3. Pattern Bettor
 This bettor examines the patterns of the other betters and builds their betting strategy off the history of wins of the other players.
 This bettor takes the highest previous score and the count from the round before.
 Using that information, they bets on that number (or percentage in the future).
 After enough rounds `[N=very large]`, they could build their model on the successful probability estimates of their fellow teammates betting strategies and perhaps build a Bayesian model.
+(Could potentially develop a model like in the References/CIG2007Poker.pdf)